tsinitomikko/pii-anonymizer-backend/README.md

 ## Getting Started

 To run the server, you need to have Node.js and Python installed.
+Follow the steps below based on which PII detection method you want to use.

+Option 1: Using Presidio (Recommended)

-1. Install Node.js dependencies:
+Install Node.js dependencies:
 `npm install`

-2. Install Python dependencies:
+Install Python dependencies:
 `pip install presidio-analyzer presidio-anonymizer`

+Ensure the Presidio script is active:
+In server.js, make sure the following line is uncommented:
+`const pythonProcess = spawn('python', [path.join(__dirname, 'pii_detector_presidio.py'), text]);`
+and the Guardrails line is commented out:
+`// const pythonProcess = spawn('python', [path.join(__dirname, 'pii_detector_guardrails.py'), text]);`

-3. Start the server:
+Start the server:
 `node server.js`

+Option 2: Using Guardrails

+Install Node.js dependencies:
+`npm install`

+Install Python dependencies:
+`pip install guardrails-ai`

+Install the PII validator from Guardrails Hub:
+`guardrails hub install hub://guardrails/detect_pii`

+Ensure the Guardrails script is active:
+In server.js, make sure the following line is uncommented:
+`const pythonProcess = spawn('python', [path.join(__dirname, 'pii_detector_guardrails.py'), text]);`
+and the Presidio line is commented out:
+`// const pythonProcess = spawn('python', [path.join(__dirname, 'pii_detector_presidio.py'), text]);`

+Start the server:
+`node server.js`

+API Endpoint
-The server will run on `http://localhost:3001` and is ready to accept API requests.
+The server will run on http://localhost:3001 and is ready to accept POST requests at the /validate endpoint.
+The API expects a JSON body with a text field.

+JSON
+{
+  "text": "My email is john.doe@example.com."
+}